PureKrome/sitemaps/README.markdown

         </sitemap>
     </sitemapindex>

-To add your own sitemap URLs at runtime, resolve `ISitemapService' or use `SitemapService' and call the `AddNode` method, passing in a `SitemapNode' instance:
+To add your own sitemap URLs at runtime, resolve `ISitemapService` or use `SitemapService` and call the `AddNode` method, passing in a `SitemapNode` instance:

     var service = ServiceLocator.Current.GetInstance<ISitemapService>();
     service.AddNode(new SitemapNode("http://unicorns.com") { Frequency = Frequency.Always, Priority = 1.0 });